 Our blades continue to cross with no change, and tiring of the stalemate, I bring my sword crashing down the garo’s head, my opponent’s blades sinking into the flesh of my shoulder and side.
 Zabu bites deep into the Garo’s neck, twisting and bringing the beast down to the ground, the rider going with him.
 His arms flail for a moment as he struggles to keep his balance, before my sword pierces his chest and gouges a furrow out as I rip the blade out.
 I have no time to enjoy my victory as more Defiled attack, and I lose myself in a frenzy of rage as Zabu circles away, moving about unrestrained as his instincts guide us through the fray.
 We move through the trees, stringing pursuers along behind us, drawing them away from each other, the Garos unable to keep up in the terrain.
 Still hidden Sentinels pick them off as I ride about in a large circuit, reuniting once more with the other close combatants, leaving a trail of dead Defiled behind us.

 Say what you will about the lack of military discipline, but the roosequins know how to fight in a pack, we mere humans just need to get out of their way.
 Patting Zabu on the back, I follow Dagen as we ride back towards camp once again, looking back at our pursuers in the distance.
-The garos aren’t built for forests, their taloned feet digging in with each step, their short strides unable to deal with tight turns.
+The garos aren’t built for forests, their taloned feet digging in with each step and long strides unable to deal with tight turns.
 They’re more suitable for combat in open fields, where they would likely be superior to roosequins, but this is our home, and they know nothing of surviving here.